FourFortyFour South Flower: History

-The structure was developed by the Rockefeller Group and designed by Albert C. Martin & Associates.
-It opened in 1981 as the Wells Fargo Building.
+In 1981, the structure, developed by the Rockefeller Group, and designed by Albert C. Martin & Associates, opened as the Wells Fargo Building.
 In 2003, Beacon Capital Partners purchased the property, then known as Citicorp Center, for US$170 million from Meiji Seimei Realty (USA) and Grosvenor USA Ltd. The building was owned by Broadway Partners Fund Manager, LLC from December 2006 to September 2009.
 Coretrust Capital Partners acquired the property in November 2016 for $336 million.
 Citigroup exited the building in 2018 and moved to the nearby 1 Cal Plaza building.

 Public artwork

 FourFortyFour South Flower is home to one of the largest public art collections in Los Angeles.
 When the building was constructed, five internationally recognized artists were enlisted to create public works that are represented throughout the gallery.

 In addition to the pieces that were commissioned during the building's construction, a new mural by local artist Augustine Kofie was unveiled in spring 2019.